Jason Johnson (professor)

 Jason Johnson is an American political scientist, commentator and writer.
 He is the author of the book Political Consultants and Campaigns: One Day to Sell.
 Johnson is an associate professor of communication and journalism at Morgan State University.
-He is a regular political contributor to MSNBC and CNN.
+He is a regular political contributor to MSNBC.

-Education
+Early life and education

-Johnson earned his B.A. in government from the University of Virginia, followed by an M.A. and Ph.D. in political science from the University of North Carolina at Chapel Hill.
+Johnson, who is of African American heritage, earned his B.A. in government from the University of Virginia, followed by an M.A. and Ph.D. in political science from the University of North Carolina at Chapel Hill.

 Career

-Johnson is currently a tenured associate professor in the School of Global Journalism and Communication at Morgan State University in Baltimore, Maryland, where he teaches courses focused on political and international journalism.
+Johnson is currently a tenured associate professor in the School of Global Journalism and Communication at Morgan State University in Baltimore, Maryland, where he teaches courses focused on political and international multimedia journalism.
 Johnson formerly was a professor of political science and communications at Hiram College in Hiram, Ohio, where he taught American politics, comparative politics, campaign management and communications.
 In October 2010, Johnson was named the politics editor for The Source.
 He also served as politics editor of The Root until early 2020.

 Johnson is the author of Political Consultants and Campaigns: One Day to Sell.

 Johnson served as campaign manager on legislative races in Virginia, South Carolina and Maryland.
 In the field of international and comparative politics, Johnson worked on the 2000 London mayoral election, and as an international election monitor in Mexico and South Africa.

 Johnson has been quoted on politics by The Wall Street Journal, The Hill, The Cincinnati Enquirer, Akron Beacon Journal, and The Plain Dealer.
 He has also appeared in the online edition of Essence and Black Enterprise.